 - iPhone, iPad, or iPod touch (32-bit or 64-bit)

-How to install and sign apps with ReProvision Cydia tweak
+How to install and sign apps with ReProvision Reborn on iOS 14 (or below)

-Step 1 Open Cydia and go to the Sources tab.
+Step 1 Open the Cydia app and go to the Sources tab.

-Step 2 Tap Edit > Add and enter the address of Matt’s repository – repo.incendo.ws.
+Step 2 Tap Edit > Add and enter the address of Packix repository – https://repo.packix.com/.

-Step 3 Go to the search tab, search for “ReProvision” and install the Debian package from the official source.
+Step 3 Go to the search tab, search for “ReProvision Reborn” and tap the Install button to install the package on your iOS device.
+The latest version, as of the time of publishing, is v0.6.0.

-Step 4 Once you install the app and restart the Springboard, the app will appear on your home screen.
+Step 4 Once you install ReProvision Reborn and restart the Springboard, the app will appear on your home screen.

-Once you install the app, you must set the app up properly before you start signing third-party apps and games locally.
+Once you install the app, you must set it up properly before signing third-party apps or games locally.
 This section will walk you through the setup process.

 Step 5 Launch ReProvision app by tapping its icon.

-Step 7 Once you enter your credentials, tap Confirm and let it verify your certificates.
-This will take a few seconds as it connects and sends your details to Apple’s signing servers.
+Step 7 Once you enter your Apple ID credentials, tap Confirm and let it verify your certificates.
+This will take a few seconds as it connects and sends your data to Apple’s signing server.

 Step 9 ReProvision will now remove your certificates, so let it do its thing.
 Once your certificates are removed, you will finally get to this screen.
 The utility will segment your apps into three sections, namely –